 of their lifestyle.

-when Europe was not really a good place for a small and pacifistic sect to live.
+The Amish left Germany in the 18th century when Europe was not really a good place for a small and pacifistic sect to live.
 They settled in the USA at the invite of William Penn, and Pennsylvania is sort of their headquarters, although there are also large populations in Ohio and Indiana, and in fact Ohio has the highest population of Old Order Amish.
-By now there are almost no Amish in Europe.
+By now, there are almost no Amish in Europe.

 Amish beliefs emphasize nonviolence, humility, and community.
 Their famous deliberate archaism reflects that.
 New innovations are suspiciously examined as to whether they would harm this and though their criteria for deciding can seem opaque to outsiders, they tend to have explanations that make sense to them.
 Church organization is minimal and in fact instead of holding services in a Church building they rotate the houses of congregants.